 - A 1.0 credit research tutorial (which may be taken as two 0.5 credit research tutorials) with a physics faculty

-- Students not planning graduate study in physics and who are interested in applying their knowledge of physics to other areas of the curriculum may choose up to four courses from other departments to satisfy requirement 1(b) above.
+Students not planning graduate study in physics and who are interested in applying their knowledge of physics to other areas of the curriculum may choose up to four courses from other departments to satisfy requirement 1(b) above.
 This must be done in consultation with the physics major advisor, and the selections must constitute a coherent, coordinated program of study.
 Pre-approved tracks are available to satisfy requirement 1 (b).

 The Physics Department encourages study abroad for majors since it allows our physics majors to play an active part as citizens of the world scientific community.
 As with any major, careful planning is needed to be sure that requirements for the major are fulfilled, and sophomores intending to declare a physics major are strongly urged to study these requirements for the major so that they can determine the optimum semester to study abroad.
 At Wesleyan we believe that the best study-abroad experience will include work done in the major, since this provides the student with a natural community of fellow students with shared interests and background and greatly facilitates the process of cultural integration.
 Physics majors are thus urged to consider direct enrollment in a university abroad where they can take courses related to their major interests.